Earth Waits

 still another moment

-to be here together.”
+to taste it here together.”

 And perhaps